craftercms/docs/source/system-administrators/activities/security/configure-ssl-tls.rst

 Configuring SSL/TLS for CrafterCMS Authoring and Delivery in a Docker Container
 --------------------------------------------------------------------------------

-Setting up SSL/TLS for CrafterCMS authoring and delivery in a Docker Container is similar to the steps done for CrafterCMS Authoring and Delivery installed in a server, which just a few differences.
+Setting up SSL/TLS for CrafterCMS authoring and delivery in a Docker Container is similar to the steps done for CrafterCMS Authoring and Delivery installed in a server, with just a few differences.

 * Step 1: Create a keystore file